Mor1Ma1/zhuoyuanmai2.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Zhuoyuan Mai is a multimedia designer whose creative practice involves cultural speculation , human-machine interaction, mixed reality, and moving images.
+Zhuoyuan Mai is a multimedia designer whose creative practice involves cultural speculation , human-machine experience, mixed reality, and moving images.

 He consistently integrates technology and culture in his research, leveraging cutting-edge technological advancements to propose solutions for future challenges.
 Currently, his work focuses on cybernetics and the spirituality of artificial intelligence.